 November 10, 2020 is the submissions deadline for the December 1-3, 2020 Trust Council meeting.

 Take a slow, deep breath before you begin your presentation - it will help to relax you.
 Try not to speak too quickly.
 Remember, council is interested in what you are saying and wants you to make a successful presentation.
 As trustees will have received a copy of your written presentation, your verbal presentation to Council will have more impact if you use your time to highlight your essential points, rather than reading your presentation.

 Trustees may ask you questions after your presentation.

 Sharing Your Presentation

-In order to share information and encourage communication throughout the Trust Area, a copy of your submission may be made available to other members of the public, upon request.
+In order to share information and encourage communication throughout the Trust Area, your submission is considered a public record and will be available to members of the public as presented in the agenda package, or upon request.
 However, the Islands Trust reserves the right not to distribute material that includes incorrect or defamatory statements.